 Website

-The problems of the climate crisis have been known for decades and yet large sections of the population and politicians are not acting decisively enough.
-I often have the feeling that many people are not even aware of what is at stake and the climate crisis is instead perceived as an abstract danger in the distant future, even though you can see clear effects such as tree death with your own eyes on a walk in the forest.
-As a scientist, I know that we can’t negotiate with physics and that’s why I want to inform people and encourage change.
+The problems posed by the climate crisis have been known for decades, yet large sections of the population and politicians are still not taking decisive enough action.
+I often get the feeling that many people are not even aware of what is at stake and instead perceive the climate crisis as an abstract danger in the distant future, even though clear effects such as tree dieback can already be seen with the naked eye when walking in the forest.
+As a scientist, I know that we cannot negotiate with physics, which is why I want to inform people and initiate change.

 Department: Institute of Physics (JGU Mainz)